-Drive your bike on the inner roads
+Find Goa offbeat places as you drive your bike on the inner roads

 For me, one of the biggest charms of Goa is driving a scooter along the palm-fringed inner roads and the vast rice paddies, through truly susegade Goan villages, away from the traffic and the crowds.
 The point is not to get anywhere, but to just let my hair down, set my thoughts free, and experience that ‘Goa is a state of mind’ feeling!

 Shop at a unique fair trade clothing boutique